CPD Hours: 2 hours

 - Farm species

-This course discusses pain in farm species, what causes pain and how we can recognise it.
-The presentation then continues on to how we can treat the pain, within licensing laws, and what options are available to us as vets if we are able to pre-empt any pain.
+Updated in 2020, this webinar discusses pain in farm species, what causes pain and how we can recognise it.
+The webinar continues to discuss how we can treat the pain, within licensing laws, and what options are available to us as vets if we are able to pre-empt any pain.
 The final half hour of the presentation than goes through anaesthesia of farm species, and how to prevent any mishaps whilst doing this out in the field.

 The webinar will be useful for those doing farm work, whatever their level of experience, as attitudes to pain and licensed treatments change.
 The webinar covers analgesia and anaesthesia in a wide range of farm species, and includes some approaches to surgery that although not novel, contradict the perceived wisdom of what has always been done.